recoverycompanion/reco/docs/index.md

 </p>

 #### Iterative Improvement
-Using the automated evaluation pipeline, we tested and modified RECO's underlying models (e.g., comparing GPT-3.5-turbo vs. GPT-4o-mini vs. GPT-4o) and adjusted prompts to improve conversation quality, such as nudging reluctant patients to provide more information.
+Using the automated evaluation pipeline, we tested and modified RECO's underlying models (e.g., GPT-3.5-turbo vs. GPT-4o-mini vs. GPT-4o) and adjusted prompts to improve conversation quality, such as nudging reluctant patients to provide more information.

 ## See RECO in Action
 View our product demo by clicking the thumbnail below.